Free & Open · MariaDB 10.11 · Version 6

 What does it do?

-portfolio_core_v6 manages the complete lifecycle of portfolio orders — from an admin uploading a CSV, through trade execution at OACT, to back-office settlement and daily NAV reporting.
+portfolio_core_v6 manages the complete lifecycle of portfolio orders — from initial order-intake, through trade execution, to back-office settlement and daily valuations.
 Everything is tracked, auditable, and safe to re-run.

 📥